Sustainable Seafood: The Ultimate UK Consumer Guide

 The sustainable seafood definition encompasses several key factors:

-• Minimized environmental impact: Fishing or farming methods that cause minimal damage to habitats and other wildlife
+- Fishing or farming methods that reduce the destruction of habitats and protect other wildlife populations

 The Importance of Choosing Sustainable Seafood